 More and more people today are choosing safer alternatives to treat joint pain due to arthritis and these products ease rheumatoid arthritis symptoms and help people lead a more comfortable life.

-The bold links for the supplements listed below will take you to the featured product pages for prices and additional information on each:
+The bold links for the supplements listed below will take you with no obligation to the featured product pages for prices and additional information on each:

 Clinical studies indicate that glucosamine hydrochloride is most effective when rheumatoid arthritis symptoms are moderate to severe.
 Glucosamine has the ability to rebuild cartilage for joint health and comfortable movement.
 Formulated with the addition of clinically proven boswellia herb, this product is clinically proven to provides faster relief in as little as one week as it lubricates and cushions joints to provide enhanced mobility and range of motion.

 When the boswellia herb and oil from the safflower are used in combination, it creates a potent, natural arthritis pain relief supplement without gastrointestinal side effects.
 In studies, these two ingredients together are more effective when combined, that they are separately.
 Boswellia extract is a very potent 5 Lox inhibitor.
 The safflower extract contains a potent ingredient that is a very selective Cox 2 inhibitor.
 Therefore, this product is effective against both the 5 Lox and Cox 2 pain pathways--both of the major pathways--which is the only product on the market of its kind.
 Its formulation and synergy is so unique that there's a patent on this supplement.

 This topical menthol analgesic provides temporary relief (up to four hours) for minor pain associated with backache, arthritis, bruises and sprains.
 It offers fast absorption and deep penetration to soothe aching joints and muscles on contact.
 In addition to menthol, it contains a proprietary blend of natural ingredients that targets the source of discomfort and provides quick relief by improving blood circulation in the affected area.